bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

           *   Build powerful backends quickly without coding

+          *   Iterate and release constantly without downtime or delay

           *   Manage data anywhere to comply with GDPR and other privacy regulations

+          *   Inherent storage and logic resiliency assures uptime

           *   Ensure your users get fast data interactions with edge compute